shrik450/understanding-computation/chapter_2/highlights.md

 Earlier, I said small step semantics operates by reducing expressions into simpler expressions.
 This isn't true in the case of a while statement, which get reduced to a statement that includes itself.
 So, to be more accurate, small step semantics operates by minimally reducing a statement.

+## Big Step Semantics

+While small step semantics describes the result of a statement or an expression by iteratively reducing it, Big Step semantics describes the full result of a statement or an expression at once.
+This is done by first recursively evaluating the subexpressions and then describing how the results of that evaluation are combined.

+Small Step Semantics: AST -> Intermediate AST -> Result Big Step Semantics: AST -> Result